-At conference the new CEO unveiled 'Stamma' as a brand and a campaign.
+At the BSA conference Jane Powell unveiled 'Stamma' as a brand and a campaign.

 Designed by the branding agency Zag with the creative agency BBH, this work was developed in consultation with the BSA Board and a small focus group, and was proposed as the new name for the organisation.

 Following the discussion at the AGM, the Board of Trustees agreed to use 'Stamma' as the campaign name and trading name for the BSA for the duration of the campaign.